 This collection of pots was discovered in the Chicama Valley on the northwest coast of Peru.

-Collection of 250 pieces of Peruvian Pottery by Peruvian, 2nd8th century
+Collection of 250 pieces of Peruvian Pottery by Unknown Artist, 2nd8th century

 © British Museum

 - Henry Van den Bergh through The Art Fund

 Most of the pots are made from reddish clay (though some are dark grey) and many of them depict figures and animals; some are painted with ornament, animate or abstract, and some musical instruments were also found.
 Many of the pots have a stirrup-spout and handle, which implies a practical function, but they may have also served a funerary purpose.
 The pots are the product of the Moche civilisation that flourished in the area between c.
 100 BC and c.
 AD 700.